Using your Open Research learning resources

 The Open Research training module is the first step towards discovering and adopting open practices.
 View the flowchart (PDF) or see the steps below.

 You may also want to attend one or more of our live Open Research sessions, currently delivered online.
 Our sessions are available to Surrey staff and postgraduate research students.
-Please view and register on EventBrite.
+Please view and register here.
 You can also contact us to arrange a bespoke session for your school.

 The Open Research across disciplines guide shows how the principles of Open Research can be applied to your discipline.